 Items from the International Personality Item Pool (IPIP)

 : Altogether, 525 items from the International Personality Item Pool (IPIP) were used to measure Neuroticism, Extraversion, Openness (to experience), Agreeableness and Conscientiousness.
 The IPIP is an open source database of personality items, which was launched in 1996, and contains over 2000 items (Goldberg et al., 2006).
-Participants were asked to rate themselves on typical behaviors or reactions on a 5-point Likert-type scale, ranging from 1 (“Not all like me”) to 5 (“Very much like me”).
+Participants were asked to rate themselves on typical behaviors or reactions on a 5-point rating scale, ranging from 1 (“Not all like me”) to 5 (“Very much like me”).

-The item selection was part of a different project and the procedure has been explained in detail in the appendix of a study by MacCann, Duckworth, and Roberts (2009).
+The item selection was part of a different project and the procedure has been explained in detail in the appendix of the study by MacCann, Duckworth, and Roberts (2009) already mentioned.
 That study also contains part of the sample used here.
 However, the current data set contains more participants.

 Satisfaction With Life (SWL)

-: Measured with a 5 item composite defined in Diener, Emmons, Larsen, and Griffin (1985), answered in a 7 point Likert-type scale ranging from 1 (strongly disagree) to 7 (strongly agree).
+: Measured with a 5 item composite defined in Diener, Emmons, Larsen, and Griffin (1985), answered in a 7 point scale ranging from 1 (strongly disagree) to 7 (strongly agree).
 The items are: a)“In most ways my life is close to ideal”, b) “The conditions of my life are excellent”, c) “I am satisfied with my life”, d) “So far I have gotten the important things in my life”, and e) “If I could live my life over, I would change almost nothing”.
 Psychometric properties have been reported excellent.
-(In which moment have SWLS been measured? just at the same time point than personality?)

 GPA

-: Grade Point Averages measured in high school, university, and in community college.

-SAT

-ACT

-Absences from class
+: Participants reported their high school GPA and their current college GPA.

-As a behavioral measure, absences from school attendance was asked to be reported.
-Absences were log transformed prior to be analyzed, following Lounsbury et al. (2004).
-ABS2 ABS4 what are the differences?
+Absences: Absenteeism was rated from teachers in school and in college.
+Absences were log transformed prior to analyses, following Lounsbury et al. (2004).

 2.1.3.
 Procedure